 Keys to navigating this marketplace can be basic — when you search for a white t-shirt, you don’t want results to include a red dress.
 They can also be more complex and predictive — when you search for firewood, schematic search may also recommend you also buy lighter fluid.
 As a result, each product needs a significant chunk of metadata.

-Take this stroller as an example.
+Take a stroller as an example.
 Beyond knowing that it’s a baby stroller, what color is it?
 Fabric material?
 How much weight can it bear?
 Is is appropriate for a newborn?
 Does is require assembly?
 Is it a multifunction stroller?

 With a rapidly growing product assortment, data scientists at WalmartLabs partnered with Sama to create an easy, user-friendly way for consumers to navigate millions of unique items.